>

 Ian Davis is a Pima Community College student and Tucson Spotlight intern.

-Joey Bernal Alonzo is a University of Arizona student and intern with Tucson Spotlight.
+Marlon Bedoy is a Pima Community College student and intern with Tucson Spotlight.

 Colton Allder is a freelance journalist based in Tucson.
 His work has appeared in the Tucson Sentinel and Tucson Spotlight.

-Emma Diaz is a Universtiy of Arizona alum and freelance journalist based in Tucson.
+Emma Diaz is a University of Arizona alum and freelance journalist based in Tucson.

 Ivanna Montijo Ochoa is a San Miguel High School student and Tucson Spotlight intern.